- Work Planning and Career Development Process

 - Build a high-performing, competent and collegial workforce to achieve the University's goals.

-- A half day introductory workshop
+- Half day introductory workshop - 12 March

 - Mid-point workshop - 3 July